DaleOrders/AWS-Study-Notes/README.md

 Provides at rest encryption for block volumes and snapshots.

 When you don't have EBS encryption, the volume is not encrypted.
-The operating system itself may be performing internally, but that is a separate thing.
+The operating system itself may be performing encryption internally, but that is a separate thing.

 When you set up an EBS volume initially, EBS uses KMS and a customer master key.